AlexHarker/FrameLib/Documentation/Max Documentation/README.md

 Once you have created your FrameLib_YOUROBJECT.cpp, FrameLib_YOUROBJECT.h and fl.YOUROBJECT~.cpp source code, the build process takes care of producing `.maxref.xml` files for you (adding it to the Max database) as well as adding it into the custom database for the FrameLib package.
 This means that your object will have autocompletion, help strings and will appear in the reference under the FrameLib package.
 It will also appear in the tutorials and extras.

 You will need to make your own help files and tutorials for the object however, which is not covered in the automatic building of FrameLib documentation.

+## An deeper explanation

+The docs are built in a number of stages that involve creating instances of those objects and extracting the information that way.
+It is important to note that all information is stored in the source code itself as info strings.
+This means that you should make this information as concise and clear as possible.
+Try and follow the convention of objects that exist in the native FrameLib package.

+1. Execute Python to create Max_Object_List.h

+This python script creates the Max_Object_List.h header file.
+This is essential for the next stage of the project which iterates over this file to create an instance of each object and to extract its information strings.

+2. Extract information strings using Build_Max_Docs.cpp

+This creates an instance of every FrameLib object and calls a method that will extract the output from each and format it into a .maxref.xml file.

+3. Call "_Build_All_files.py" to execute the other python scripts.
+The specific functions of each of these is tersely documented in _Build_All_Files.py as well as each file itself.

+Done!